 How I Got Blacklisted by Google

-About seven years ago, my first blog, Real Estate Answered, was blacklisted by Google.
+About seven years ago, I started my first blog, Real Estate Answered, and it was blacklisted by Google.

 One day, I was on the first page for the term “real estate investment,” raking in a few hundred visitors per day, and the next, my site was just gone.
 I could still access it by typing in the URL, but the steady stream of search traffic stopped.
 Completely.